 “… Everyone knew that she was going to sing it, but the audience would have to clamor for it.”

-If he doesn’t leave for his home galaxy, first.
+If he doesn’t depart for his home galaxy, first, that is.

 Read the substack newsletter version of this post, and free subscribe for up-to-date email notices of my latest writing, photography and video work.